HL7/smart-app-launch/input/pages/example-app-launch-public.md

 ### Obtain authorization code

+The client generates the following:
+- state parameter
+- PKCE code challenge and verifier

+To mitigate attacks against the client (such as [CSRF](https://datatracker.ietf.org/doc/html/rfc6819#section-4.4.1.8)), the client saves the `state` and `code_verifier` into a pre-login session, such as in [HTML5 sessionStorage](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#the-sessionstorage-api).
+The client will retrieve/check these values at its redirect_uri.

+Using these parameters, the client redirects the browser to the `authorize_endpoint` from the discovery response (newlines added for clarity):

 Generate a PKCE code challenge and verifier, then redirect browser to the `authorize_endpoint` from the discovery response (newlines added for clarity):

     https://smart.argo.run/v/r4/sim/eyJtIjoiMSIsImsiOiIxIiwiaSI6IjEiLCJqIjoiMSIsImIiOiI4N2EzMzlkMC04Y2FlLTQxOGUtODljNy04NjUxZTZhYWIzYzYifQ/auth/authorize?